Elena Rosell

 Elena Rosell Aragón (born 30 April 1986 in Valencia) is a Spanish motorcycle racer.
 She was the first female Spanish rider in world championship racing when she substituted for an injured Moto2 rider in 2011.

-During 2019 she competed in the CIV Stock Spanish series.
+During 2019, Rosell competed in the CIV Stock Spanish series.

-Previously she rode in the RFME Campeonato de España de Velocidad (CEV) Superstock 600 aboard a Kawasaki ZX-6R.
+Previously, Rosell rode in the RFME Campeonato de España de Velocidad (CEV) Superstock 600 aboard a Kawasaki ZX-6R.